Alabama vs. San Diego State Predictions & Picks - NCAA Tournament Sweet 16

 Alabama vs. San Diego State Predictions & Picks: Spread, Total - NCAA Tournament Sweet 16

-Friday's game features the Alabama Crimson Tide (31-5) and the San Diego State Aztecs (29-6) squaring off at KFC Yum!
-Center (on March 24) at TBA.
-This matchup, according to our computer prediction, will result in a 74-69 win for Alabama.
+Friday's contest between the Alabama Crimson Tide (31-5) and San Diego State Aztecs (29-6) going head-to-head at KFC Yum!
+Center has a projected final score of 74-69 (based on our computer prediction) in favor of Alabama, who is listed as a small favorite by our model.
+The game will tip off at TBA on March 24.

-According to our computer prediction, San Diego State projects to cover the 6.5-point spread in its matchup versus Alabama.
-The over/under is currently listed at 136.5, and the two teams are projected to exceed it.
+Based on our computer prediction, San Diego State is a good bet to cover the spread, which is currently listed at 7.5.
+The two sides are projected to exceed the 136.5 over/under.

 Alabama vs. San Diego State Game Info & Odds